Big Sur: Industrial era and gold rush

 In the late 1800s, the Ventana Power Company operated a sawmill near present-day Pfeiffer Big Sur State Park.
 They began planning to build a dam on the Big Sur River just downstream of the confluence of Ventana Creek and the Big Sur River.
 They hoped to sell the electricity to the City of Monterey.
 They built a diversion channel along the Big Sur River, but the 1906 San Francisco earthquake bankrupted the company and they abandoned the project.
 The stonework from the diversion channel is still visible.
 Few other signs of this brief industrial period are visible.
 The rugged, isolated terrain kept out all but the sturdiest and most self-sufficient settlers.
 Travelers who ventured south of the Post Ranch rode horseback along trails that connected the various homesteaders along the coast.

+The 1900 Monterey County voting register indicates 61 male voters in the Big Sur area.
+The majority (47) were either farmers or ranchers.
+Other trades included a gardener, apiarist, fruit grower, woodsman, laborer, lighthouse keeper, blacksmith, surveyor, miner, and teamster.
+Lumber-related occupations include bark peelers, woodchoppers, and wood overseers.